yeonholee50/Beatball-Dev/README.md

 ## Credits

-PlatformGame was developed by [Your Name] and [Your Team].
-Special thanks to [Acknowledgements], [Additional Contributors], and [Supporters] for their invaluable contributions to the project.
+PlatformGame was developed by Yeon Lee.

 ## Feedback and Support